lizmat/articles/future-proofing.md

 ### zef ecosystem

-The new `zef` ecosystem has become of age and is now support by various developer apps, such as [`App::Mi6`](https://raku.land/cpan:SKAJI/App::Mi6#synopsis), which basically reduces the distribution upload / commit process to a single `mi6 release↵`.
+The new `zef` ecosystem has become of age and is now supported by various developer apps, such as [`App::Mi6`](https://raku.land/cpan:SKAJI/App::Mi6#synopsis), which basically reduces the distribution upload / commit process to a single `mi6 release↵`.
 Recommended by yours truly, especially if you are about to develop a Raku module from scratch.
-There are a number of advantages to using the `zef` ecosystem:
+There are a number of advantages to using the `zef` ecosystem.

 #### direct availability

 Whenever you upload a new distribution to the `zef` ecosystem, it becomes (almost) immediately available for download by users.
-This is particularly handy for CI situations, if you are first updating one or more dependencies of a distribution: the `zef` CLI wouldn't know about your upload upto an hour later.
+This is particularly handy for CI situations, if you are first updating one or more dependencies of a distribution: the `zef` CLI wouldn't know about your upload upto an hour later on the older ecosystem backends.

 #### better ecosystem security